Congratulations! You did it!

 The Ceremony And Protocol

-Graduation Protocol:
+Graduation Protocol

 The Commencement ceremony is a dignified event; therefore, decorum and courtesy are very important for graduates and their guests.
-All graduates and members of the general audience should stand and remove hats following the lead of the stage guests.
+All members of the general audience should stand and remove hats following the lead of the stage guests.

 Out of respect for all graduates, no air horns, balloons, bubbles, beach balls, or similar items are allowed in the ceremony.
 The use of noisemakers may be intended to show one person’s pride in a graduate, but it can also ruin the chance for another family to hear the name of their graduate announced.

 There is no rehearsal at Pensacola State College for commencement.
 Therefore, it is very important for students to arrive on time to check in and receive instructions.
-Students should arrive at the Bay Center no later than 4:30 p.m. in order to be placed in line according to degree type.
-Students will be guided to and from the stage by degree type by Commencement Marshalls.
+Students should arrive at the Bay Center no later than 2:00 p.m. in order to be placed in line according to degree type.
+Students will be guided to and from the stage by degree type by Commencement Marshals.
 Students should pay attention to these Marshalls immediately following the ceremony for details on the recessions (how graduates walk out of the facility).

-Name Card:
+Name Card

 At registration, you will be given a card with your name on it (if you saved your seat in advance).
 If you did not save your seat in advance, you will need to complete a card – each graduate must have a card!
 When you approach the stage, you will release your card to the college representative so that they may announce your name.
 Please keep the card in good condition so that it is easily read by the Emcee.
 The photographers will also use this card to keep the graduate photos in the proper order.